mflaks/CartPole/README.md

 ## The CODE
 - We will solve this problem using Deep Reinforcement Learning
 - Algorithm: Q Learning / Value Based Method
-- Deep Neural Netork: Keras
+- Deep Neural Network: Keras